otsun-uib/OTSunWebAppSuppMat/README.md

 	- `flat_mirror.tnh`: Tonatiuh file defining the same geometry as in flat_mirror.FCStd
 	- `output_flat_miror`: Folder with output files for the specular deviation scattering analysis.
 Case of simulation: Spectral analalysis.

-- `tower_plant`: Folder with the files related to the experiment XXXX
+- `2.tower_plant`: Folder with the files related to the experiment XXXX
 	- `create_scene_TowerPlant.txt`: Script used to generate the Tower Plant.
 	- `heliostats_field.txt`: Text file with the position of each heliostat.
 	-  `Tower_Plant.FCStd`: FreeCAD file defining the geometry of the Tower Plant simulated in the paper.